MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/network-patterns-overview.md

 In this article, you'll gain an overview understanding for deploying network reference patterns on Azure Stack HCI.

-A deployment consists of singe or two-node systems that connect to one or two Top of Rack (TOR) switches.
+A deployment consists of single-server or two-node systems that connect to one or two Top of Rack (TOR) switches.
 This environment has the following characteristics:

 - Two storage ports dedicated for storage traffic intent.
-The RDMA NIC is optional for single-node deployments.
+The RDMA NIC is optional for single-server deployments.

 - One or two ports dedicated to management and compute traffic intents.

 - One optional BMC for OOB management.

-A single-node deployment features a single TOR switch for northbound/southbound (internal-external) traffic.
+A single-server deployment features a single TOR switch for northbound/southbound (internal-external) traffic.
 Two-node deployments consist of either a storage switchless configuration using one or two TOR switches; or a storage switched configuration using two TOR switches with either non-converged or fully converged host network adapters.

 ## Switchless advantages and disadvantages